-A site representative responsible for matters relating to noise and vibration will be appointed prior to construction on site.
 A noise and vibration monitoring specialist will be appointed to carry out independent monitoring of noise and vibration during critical periods at sensitive locations for comparison with limits and background levels.
 It is proposed that noise and vibration levels be maintained below those outlined above as part of these infrastructure works.

-A Noise Liaison Officer should be appointed and charged with the responsibility of keeping people informed of progress and by setting down procedures for dealing with complaints.
+The Contractor's Community Liaison Officer' will be appointed and charged with the responsibility of keeping people informed of progress and by setting down procedures for dealing with complaints (see Section 10).

-- No plant used on-site will be permitted to cause an ongoing public nuisance due to noise; - The best means practicable, including proper maintenance of plant, will be employed to minimise the noise produced by on-site operations; - All vehicles and mechanical plant will be fitted with effective exhaust silencers and maintained in good working order for the duration of the contract; - Compressors will be attenuated models fitted with properly lined and sealed acoustic covers which will be kept closed whenever the machines are in use and all ancillary pneumatic tools shall be fitted with suitable silencers; - Machinery that is used intermittently will be shut down or throttled back to a minimum during periods when not in use; - During construction, the appointed Contractor will manage the works to comply with noise limits outlined in BS 5228-1:2009+A1 2014.
+- No plant used on-site will be permitted to cause an ongoing public nuisance due to noise; - The best means practicable will be employed to minimise the noise produced by on-site operations; - All vehicles and mechanical plant will be fitted with effective exhaust silencers and maintained in good working order for the duration of the contract; - Compressors will be attenuated models fitted with properly lined and sealed acoustic covers which will be kept closed whenever the machines are in use and all ancillary pneumatic tools shall be fitted with suitable silencers; - Machinery that is used intermittently will be shut down or throttled back to a minimum during periods when not in use;

+- During construction, the appointed Contractor will manage the works to comply with noise limits outlined in BS 5228-1:2009+A1 2014.
 Part 1 - Noise; - All items of plant will be subject to regular maintenance.
 Such maintenance can prevent unnecessary increases in plant noise and can serve to prolong the effectiveness of noise control measures; - Limiting the hours during which Site activities which are likely to create high levels of noise or vibration are permitted; and - Monitoring levels of noise and vibration during critical periods and at sensitive locations.